probinso/color-pollution/what-is-color/README.md

 - metamerism

 # Electromagnetic Radiation
-*...
-All elements who have energy radiate electromagnetic waves*
+*need to talk about electromagnetic radiation in form of waves*

 # Sensor Systems
 Traditionally, the term `color` refers to **human visible light**.
 Although this is a very limited definition, lets explore how to better understand this spectra.